Adult adjusting car seats for young children

 Correct car seat installation varies.
 Either method is safe when all instructions are followed.
 Using both the lower anchors and a seat belt for the same installation is acceptable only when allowed by both the car seat and vehicle manufacturers.

-A tether is a car seat part that is used to secure the top of a car seat to the vehicle’s tether anchor.
-Unless prohibited due to weight limits by a car seat or vehicle manufacturer, NHTSA recommends use of the tether whenever a car seat is installed forward facing.
+A tether is a strap that connects the top of your car seat to your vehicle’s tether anchor.
+Unless prohibited due to weight limits by a car seat or vehicle manufacturer, the National Transportation Highway Safety Administration recommends use of the tether whenever a car seat is installed forward facing.

 How tightly should the car seat fit into the vehicle?